gitlabhq/gitlab-runner/docs/executors/ssh.md

 To overwrite the `~/builds` directory, specify the `builds_dir` options under `[[runners]]` section in [`config.toml`][toml].

+If you want to upload job artifacts, install `gitlab-runner` on the host you are connecting to via SSH.

 ## Security

 The SSH executor is susceptible to MITM attacks (man-in-the-middle), because of